What is WEA-PAC? 40,000 educators!

 WEA-PAC membership is up to us

-Print the WEA-PAC Payroll Authorization form to join WEA-PAC.
+WEA members can join by printing the WEA-PAC Payroll Authorization form to join WEA-PAC.
 Return it to your union building rep or mail it to: WEA-PAC, PO Box 9100, Federal Way, WA 98063-9100.

 If you have questions, please e-mail WEA-PAC Coordinator Simone Boe or call her at 253-765-7100.